The list of things I want to do when I retire includes traveling, logging some quality family time and eating a lot of good food.

 - Going to the bathroom

 - Getting dressed

-A successful claim on a long-term care insurance policy unlocks daily money to help you pay for assistance with routine activities.
+A successful claim on a long-term care policy unlocks daily money to help you pay for assistance with routine activities.

 LTCI claims usually apply to people living in nursing homes or assisted living facilities as well as people who require in-home aid and/or those who visit adult daycare centers.

-It’s a type of insurance that often gets overlooked.
+It’s a type of health insurance that often gets overlooked.
 But it can be extremely important for financial planning.